 The S-29 Coastal structure is a reinforced concrete, gated spillway, with discharge controlled by four cable operated, vertical lift gates with a discharge capacity of 4,780 cfs.
-Operation of the gates automatically is controlled so that the gates open or close in accordance with the seasonal operational criteria.
-The structure is in the City of North Miami Beach near the mouth of the C-9 (Snake
+Operation of the gates is automatically controlled so that the gates open or close in accordance with the seasonal operational criteria.
+The structure is in the City of North Miami Beach near the mouth of the C-9 (Snake Creek Canal) and about 500 feet from the shore of Lake